 Malaria can sometimes become complicated.
 Some of the complications include:

 - kidney damage

 These are more common with malaria caused by P. Falciparum

 Prevention of malaria

-While travelling to a malaria endemic zone, antimalarial tablets may be prescribed to prevent contracting malaria.
+While traveling to a malaria-endemic zone, antimalarial tablets may be prescribed to prevent contracting malaria.
 Immediate diagnosis and treatment can help prevent complications and death.